developol/polchatex-client/README.md

 # Polchatex (client)

-Front end client for a simple websocket-based web chat, build using Angular 6 and Bootstrap 4.
+Front end client for a simple websocket-based web chat, built using Angular 6 and Bootstrap 4.

 ## Live on heroku!
-The whole application is fully functional and deployed on heroku, on
+The whole application is fully functional and deployed on Heroku, on

 **https://polchatex.herokuapp.com**